6-meter band: Amateur radio

 The Radio Regulations of the International Telecommunication Union allow amateur radio operations in the frequency range from 50.000–54.000 MHz in ITU Regions 2 and 3.
 At ITU level, Region 1 is allocated to broadcasting.
 However, in practice a large number of ITU Region 1 countries allow amateur use of at least some of the 6 meter band.
 Over the years portions have been vacated by VHF television broadcasting channels for one reason or another.
-In November 2015 the ITU World Radio Conference (WRC-15) agreed that for their next conference in 2019, Agenda Item 1.1 will study a future allocation of 50–54 MHz to amateur radio in Region 1.
+In November 2015 the ITU World Radio Conference (WRC-15) agreed that for their next conference in 2019, Agenda Item 1.1 would study a future allocation of 50–54 MHz to amateur radio in Region 1.

 Frequency allocations

 6 meter frequency allocations for amateur radio are not universal worldwide.
-In the United States and Canada, the band ranges from 50 MHz to 54 MHz.
+In the United States and Canada, the band ranges from 50-54 MHz.
 In some other countries, the band is restricted to military communications.
-Further, in some nations, the frequency range is used for television transmissions, although most countries have (re)assigned those television channels to higher frequencies (see TV channel 1).
+Further, in a few nations, the frequency range is still used for television transmissions, although most countries have (re)assigned those television channels to higher frequencies (see TV channel 1).

-Although the International Telecommunication Union does not allocate 6 meter frequencies to amateurs in Europe, the decline of VHF television broadcasts and commercial pressure on the lower VHF spectrum has allowed most European countries to provide a 6 meter amateur allocation.
+For many years the International Telecommunication Union did not allocate 6 meter frequencies to amateurs in Europe.
+However the decline of VHF television broadcasts and commercial pressure on the lower VHF spectrum enabled most European countries to provide a 6 meter amateur allocation.
+Eventually in 2015, following a proposal by IARU to CEPT, the ITU adopted Agenda Item AI-1.1, which four years later led to a formal ITU Region-1 allocation at WRC-19 of 50-52 MHz, with some non-European countries allocating up to 50-54MHz.

-In the United Kingdom, it is legal to use the 6 meter band between frequencies 50 and 52 MHz, with some limitations at some frequencies.
-In the UK, 50–51 MHz amateur use is primary, and the rest is secondary, with power limitations.
-A detailed bandplan can be obtained from the Radio Society of Great Britain (RSGB) website.
+For example, the United Kingdom, has an allocation in the 6 meter band between 50 and 52 MHz, split as 50–51 MHz amateur primary, and the rest is secondary, with a lower power limit.
+A detailed bandplan can be obtained from the Radio Society of Great Britain (RSGB) website. this has 50.0-50.5 MHz for narrowband DX modes and propagation beacons, whilst wider bandwidth FM, repeaters and Digital modes can be used in 50.5-52 MHz, including experimental Digital-ATV.

 Many organizations promote regular competitions in this frequency range to promote its use and to familiarize operators to its quirks.
 For example, RSGB VHF Contest Committee has a large number of contests on 6 meters every year.

 Because of its peculiarity, there are a number of 6 meter band operator groups.
 These people monitor the status of the band between different paths and promote 6 meter band operations.

 For a full list of countries using 6 meters, refer to the bandplan of the International Amateur Radio Union.